 Take a worksheet and copy down the meals you intend to eat for seven days.

 You can add simple soups, salads, and sandwiches, to save yourself time.
 Stick your meal plan list on the refrigerator or anywhere you feel comfortable, and follow it closely.
 The truth of the matter is that you must stick to the plan, or you’ll still find yourself wasting money outside of your monthly food budget.

 That’s it.
 You can easily make your own low-costing budget list, and more importantly, you can save your energy, too.

 Don’t overlook roadside vendors.
 You might be surprised by buying vegetables and fruits from them rather than from supermarkets.

 The prices would be considerably lower, and the remarkable part is that their products are just as fresh.

 15. Avoid Buying Individually Wrapped Items

-They are charged for the convenience of the seller, not for the quantity or quality of the products.
+They are charged for the seller’s convenience, not for the quantity or quality of the products.
 So, think about this when considering ways to save on groceries.